Linux and Unix chmod command

 chmod 644 file.htm

-Files such as scripts that need to be executed need more permissions.
-Below is another example of a common permission given to scripts.
+Note: Files such as scripts that need to be executed will need execute permissions.

 chmod 755 file.cgi